waocats/crabgo/src/doc/src/reference/profiles.md

 ```

 > Note: When a dependency is both a normal dependency and a build dependency,
-> Cargo will try to only build it once when `--target` is not specified.
+> Crabgo will try to only build it once when `--target` is not specified.
 When
 > using `build-override`, the dependency may need to be built twice, once as a
 > normal dependency and once with the overridden build settings.
 This may
 > increase initial build times.